artsy/force/components/map_modal/README.md

 Require in the components backbone view.

-Anytime you need the view to appear, trigger an event and construct the MapModal view, passing it a show as the model and a width of 820px.
+Anytime you need the view to appear, trigger an event and pass the model, latlng, template, location, and mapElement (as a string) to openMapModal.

 ````
-MapModal = require '../components/map_modal/view.coffee'
+openMapModal = require '../components/map_modal/index.coffee'

-$('.map-modal-link').click -> new MapModal model: show, width: 820px
+$('.map-modal-link').click ->
+  openMapModal
+    model: show
+    latlng: show.location().get('coordinates')
+    template: template
+    location: show.location().getMapsLocation()
+    mapElement: '.map-modal-show-map'

 ````